Year of graduation: 2014

 Inspired by this story?

-For more information about studying tourism management please visit our BSc Tourism Management course page.
-For more information about our range of courses within the School of Tourism and Hospitality, please visit the school page.
+For more information about studying tourism management please visit our BSc International Tourism Management course page.
+For more information about our range of courses within Plymouth Business School, please visit the school page.

 Want to find similar alumni?